zavolanlab/mirflowz/README.md

 > _MIRFLOWZ_ expects both the reference sequence and gene annotation files to
 > follow [Ensembl][ensembl] style/formatting.
 If you obtained these files from
-> a source other than Ensembl, you may first need to convert them to the
+> a source other than Ensembl, you must ensure that they adhere to the
-> expected style to avoid issues!
+> expected format by converting them, if necessary.

 3. An **uncompressed GFF3** file with **microRNA annotations** for the reference sequences above.

 > _MIRFLOWZ_ expects the miRNA annotations to follow [miRBase][mirbase]
 > style/formatting.
 If you obtained this file from a source other than miRBase,
-> you may first need to convert it to the expected style to avoid issues!
+> you must ensure that it adheres to the expected format by converting it, if
+> necessary.

 4. An **uncompressed tab-separated file** with a **mapping between the reference names** used in the miRNA annotation file (column 1; "UCSC style")